Meet Maureen Oduor Graduate Scholar, Class of 2012

 WMI is proud to announce the launch of the WMI academy in August 2020 in Nairobi, Kenya!
 The academy will be open to all recent WMI Graduate Scholars to further enhance their professional development and to network with fellow graduate scholars.
 Scholars will participate in two weeks of intensive capacity-building courses in CBO/NGO enterprise development and professional skills training.

 CONNECT • Dream Big Conference

-The Micro-Grants program is open exclusively to WMI Graduate Scholars and provides grants of $100 to $1000 USD to help start or significantly expand a CBO, NGO, business, community service project or event.
-Scholars have used their funds to provide education programs, vaccination clinics, and agricultural empowerment projects.
+The Community Development Grants program is open exclusively to WMI Graduate Scholars and provides seed grants of $100-1000 USD to help start or significantly expand a CBO, NGO, business, community service project or event and growth grants of up to $5000 USD to strategically and sustainably expand their initiatives.
+Scholars have used their funds to develop education programs, vocational trainings, vaccination clinics, agricultural empowerment projects, and start local businesses.